 Getting better is an obsession of mine.
 I found a way to do that through paid traffic and now I can circle back and absolutely dominate audiences that have stumbled onto my (or my clients) site organically.

-This is a huge edge because cold organic traffic is inexpensive with cold paid traffic is very expensive.
+This is a huge edge because cold organic traffic is inexpensive, while cold paid traffic can be very expensive.

 Trading Taught Me To Use Data

 Early on this was the fascination for me.
 Little did I know, it would fit like a glove as I developed a similar approach to affiliate marketing.
 This is how I’m naturally wired so it meant a lot to me to be able to fit into a game that I’m still learning but have a skill to use that I’m very much at home using.

 This blog is going to outline my process from start to finish.
 The learning, testing, failures, and successes.

 Different than other blogs on affiliate marketing, I’m mostly interested in providing problems that I come across even if I don’t have a solution readily available immediately.
 Partially, by putting what I’m working on out there it will act as a catalyst for me to close the loop and find solutions.

 Blogging From Scratch